tgormly/streaming-01-getting-started/README.md

 Forking is just a term for copying a repo from one account to another.

 ## Task 2.
-Clone Your Repo
+Clone

-Next, clone your new GitHub repo down to the Documents folder on your local machine.
+Next, clone **your** new GitHub repo down to the Documents folder on your local machine.

 1. Open VS Code.
 1. From the menu, select View / Command Palette.